Maximin Robust Bayesian Experimental Design: Robust Experimental Design

-\end{proposition} The quantity $I^{S}_{\alpha}(\theta; x)$ is Sibson’s $\alpha$-mutual information~\citep{sibson1969information, verdu2015alpha, esposito2022sibson, esposito2024sibson}, which we interpret as a \emph{robust expected information gain}.
-Crucially, the order parameter $\alpha$ emerges not as a heuristic but in a principled manner as the dual variable associated with the radius $\rho$ of the ambiguity set, serving as an implicit measure of the experimenter’s confidence in $p(\theta, x \mid \xi)$. \begin{corollary}[Worst-case generative process] Let $\alpha \in (0, 1)$ be the misspecification order uniquely determined by the ambiguity radius $\rho$.
-The worst-case joint distribution $q^{\star}(\theta, x \mid \xi)$ that minimizes the objective in Proposition~\ref{prop:robust-expected-info-gain} is given by the following geometric mixture:
+\begin{corollary}[Worst-case generative process] Let $\alpha \in (0, 1)$ be the misspecification order uniquely determined by the ambiguity radius $\rho$.
+The worst-case joint distribution $q^{\star}(\theta, x \mid \xi)$ that minimizes the objective in Proposition~\ref{prop:robust-expected-info-gain} is given by the geometric mixture: